matthieuphilippemarechal/Knowledge_learning_space/README.md

-This code defines a class wich is a Knowledge Space.
-A Knowledge Space is a pair (K,Q) where Q is a set of items and K is a set of subsets of Q which contains the empty set and Q.
+This code defines a class that represents a Knowledge Space.
+A Knowledge Space is a pair (K, Q) where Q is a set of items, and K is a set of subsets of Q, including the empty set and Q itself.

-The class knowledge_learning_space is instanced which the required arguments Q, K_mathcal and Xi, the last argument gives the learning rate of the algorithm.
+The class `KnowledgeLearningSpace` is instantiated with the required arguments `Q`, `K_mathcal`, and `Xi`.
+The last argument, `Xi`, specifies the learning rate for the algorithm.

-The nonrequired arguments are beta_q which gives the probability of fail for an understood item, prob_distribution which is the initial probability of each state of knowledge, K0 is the real state of knowledge of the student (K0 is required if we use the code for simulating), student_name.

-The class has three methods: simulation simulates that the student response to one item and the results depends on K0, response_item takes as argument 0 or 1 depends that the student fails or not the item.
+Optional arguments include:

+- `beta_q`: A dictionary representing the probability of failing an understood item.
+- `prob_distribution`: The initial probability distribution for each knowledge state.
+- `K0`: The actual knowledge state of the student (required for simulations).
+- `student_name`: The name of the student.

+The class provides three methods:

+1. `simulate()`: Simulates a student’s response to an item based on their actual knowledge state, `K0`.
+2. `response_item()`: Takes an argument of `0` or `1`, indicating whether the student failed or passed the item, respectively.
+3. `info_preguntas_respondidas()`: Calculate attributes related to the information on the answered questions.

-The attribute of the class are the following:
+Attributes of the class include:

-Q: the set of items
+- `Q`: The set of items.
-K_mathcal: the set of states of knowledge
+- `K_mathcal`: The set of knowledge states.
-K0: the true state of knowledge of the student
+- `K0`: The true knowledge state of the student.
-beta_q: a dictionary which keys are the items in K0 and the values are the probability to fail to the corresponding items.
+- `beta_q`: A dictionary where the keys are items in `K0`, and the values are the probabilities of failing those items.

-prob_distribution: the probability of each state of knowledge to be the true state of knowledge.
+- `prob_distribution`: The probability distribution for each knowledge state.
-prob_distribution_items: the probability of each item to be in the true state of knowledge.
+- `prob_distribution_items`: The probability of each item being in the true knowledge state.
-responded_items: dictionary which keys are the responded items and value is the list of associated results.
+- `responded_items`: A dictionary where the keys are the items the student has responded to, and the values are the results associated with those responses.
-next_item: the next item that the student will responde.
-It corresponds to one of the items which probability is closest to 1/2.
+- `next_item`: The next item the student will respond to, selected based on the probability closest to 1/2.